Tropes used in New Avengers Volumes 1 & 2 include:

 What Happened to the Mouse?: The first time Earth has no Sorcerer Supreme, it's an immediate crisis that must be dealt with at once.
 The second time, it appears that two years of real time can pass without any particular badness occurring.

-Wolverine Publicity: There are three characters who have been in the book since the very first arc - Luke Cage, Spider-Man & Wolverine.
-Guess which one's the Creator's Pet & which two this trope applies to.
+Wolverine Publicity: There are three characters who were in the book since the very first arc - Luke Cage, Spider-Man, and Wolverine.
+Guess which one's the Creator's Pet and which two this trope applies to.

 Cross Through: Hickman currently writes both Avengers and New Avengers, and definitely has plans for them interacting.
 For example, he said that the themes for the comics is that Avengers is about life, and New Avengers, death.
 Also, in the first issue of Avengers, Cap has a dream based on the discussions with the Illuminati.
 The end of that comic's first arc seems to imply that Cap and Iron Man will eventually butt heads since Iron Man is on both teams and gave the order to mind-wipe Cap in the first place.